AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/connections/call-the-ms-graph-rest-api-.md

 &#42;&#42;For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../workfront-fusion/get-started/license-automation-vs-integration.md)

-## Register Workfront Fusion in the Microsoft Application Registration Portal
+## Register Workfront Fusion in the Microsoft Application Registration Portal {#register-workfront-fusion-in-the-microsoft-application-registration-portal}

 To create a connection to the Microsoft Graph REST&nbsp;API, you must first register Adobe Workfront Fusion.